alakijaayo/CV/README.md

 - Worked with a team dealing with inbound sales.
 This involved taking calls from businesses inquiring about working with us and logging merchants onto Salesforce
 - Structured deals and contracts for new merchants which included sorting pricing structure, margin negotiation and design structure of webpage on website for the deal.
 - Responsible for managing merchants that were signed on the Groupon platform, renegotiating previous deals, signing merchants to new contracts and solving any problems incurred by merchants.
 - Used Salesforce and Blackbird to manage daily

 **Kings College Hospital (NHS)**	(January 2014 – June 2016)
+*Administrator*
 -	Worked with a team organizing and managing all Ophthalmology surgeries.
 This involves arranging appointments and handling all rescheduling.
 -	Communicate with the surgeons and Day Surgery Unit in regards to patients for the day, as well as providing files and information for the surgeons.
 -	Responsible for filing and distribution of notes for appointments and audits in dental institute when working for dental records library